Nicole732/docker-react-js-apps/README.md

 ## Docker and Security

 Docker scout is used to analyse images for vulnerabilities.
 Docker Scout is available under Docker Desktop.
 Follow these[instructions](https://docs.docker.com/scout/image-analysis/) to add this feature to your terminal and analyse local images.
+It will add an install-scout.sh local file.
 - list your images with
   * docker images
 - analyse an image with command: